Fortran and Engee integration

 run(`gfortran vect_add.f90 -shared -fPIC -o vect_add.so`)

-Let's make sure that we can work with the compiled procedure by executing the following command:
+Let's make sure that we can work with the compiled procedure by running the following command:

 run(`objdump -x vect_add.so`)

-This command outputs the symbols in the binary, and we can see that the vect_add symbol exists in our library:
+This command outputs characters in a binary file, and we see that the vect_add character exists in our library.:

-For proper integration, we will be using Dynamic Linker.
-This will allow us to load and unload our shared library as needed.
+For proper integration, we will use Dynamic Linker.
+This will allow us to upload and download our shared library as needed.

 using Pkg; Pkg.add("Libdl")